taliaperry/cb-gh-herzog/pages/subjects.md

 ## Browse Subjects

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse author names.
-Word size is determined by frequency and all words link to a corresponding collection search.
+Size is determined by frequency and all names link to a corresponding collection search.